Research Assistant in Molecular Biology

 We actively pursue equity and diversity in the workplace, and are proud participants in UQ’s efforts for accreditation in the Athena SWAN program.

-The successful candidate will conduct molecular, biochemical and cell culture experiments to facilitate projects involving cell genome editing primarily using the CRISPR engineering platform.
+The successful candidate will conduct molecular, biochemical and cell culture experiments to facilitate projects involving single cell analysis platforms, particularly single-cell RNA sequencing.
+The successful candidate may also assist with generating and analysing transgenic, knockout and CRISPR cell models.

-Applicants should possess qualifications in molecular biology, genome editing, cell culture, as well as development and implementation of novel experimental protocols related to cellular genomics and editing.
+Applicants should possess qualifications in molecular biology, preparation of single cell libraries for sequencing, cell culture, as well as development and implementation of novel experimental protocols releated to single cell analysis.
 You should also have strong general research skills, experience in experimental trouble shooting and problem solving, familiarity and experience in relevant methodological practices, excellent statistical and analytic skills, very good writing and communication abilities, and the capacity to work with multidisciplinary research teams.

 The University of Queensland values diversity and inclusion and actively encourages applications from those who bring diversity to the University.
 Please refer to the University’s Diversity and Inclusion webpage (https://staff.uq.edu.au/information-and-services/human-resources/diversity) for further information and points of contact if you require additional support.